-In today’s Abra Wallet review, we will be looking into some of the features, pros, and cons of this crypto product to establish if this is the right wallet for you.
+In today’s Abra Wallet review, we will look into some of this crypto product’s features, pros, and cons to establish if this is the right wallet for you.

-Abra is a multi-crypto mobile wallet and exchange platform.
-Abra initially started as a Bitcoin-only wallet in 2014, developed by Bill Barhydt and Pete Kelly.
-The team’s main office is in Silicon Valley, USA, but they are also based in Manila, Philippines.
+Abra is a multi-crypto mobile wallet and exchange platform that started as a Bitcoin-only wallet in 2014, developed by Bill Barhydt and Pete Kelly.
+The team is headquartered in Mountain View, USA, but they also have offices in Manila, Philippines.

-Later in 2017, the service started accepting the buying and selling of Bitcoins, in addition to supporting USD bank transfers and deposits through the American Express card.
-The Teller payment system was also limited to the Philippines residents during this time.
+Later, in 2017, the service started widening users’ crypto access and supporting USD bank transfers and deposits through the American Express card.
+The teller payment system was also limited to the Philippines residents during this time.

-Abra now allows users to buy and trade cryptocurrencies, stocks, and ETFs, and it also supports credit card deposits (more on that later in our Abra Wallet review).
+Abra now allows users to buy and trade cryptocurrencies, stocks, and ETFs, and it also supports credit card deposits, but we’ll get back to this later in this article.

 Supported Currencies and Available Countries

 US-based users can buy, sell, and trade approximately 50 cryptocurrencies, including Bitcoin, Ethereum, Litecoin, and Bitcoin Cash.
 International users can access around 75 cryptocurrencies, such as BTC, BCH, ETH, ZRX, BAT, and DASH.